solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Plate 11 — Chalk, flint, _Eozoön_, granite, Barbados earth.

 [Plate 11: Figure 39](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate11-Figure39.png) — Surface of a piece of chalk from Haling, 5x.
 There are portions of several nummulites visible in photo.
-The whole surface shows nothing but nummulitic structure, and every particle is in orderly arrangement, _i.e._ there is no débris.
+The whole surface shows nothing but nummulitic structure, and every particle is in orderly arrangement, _i.e._ there is no _débris_.
 A marginal cord with septa curves round lower left corner within radius of 18 mm.
 Above middle of lower border are embracing gothic arches and a septum of shell in trans. section.
 (Lens 3x necessary for seeing details.)

 [Plate 11: Figure 40](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate11-Figure40.png) — Surface of flint, 8x.
 As in Fig. 39, but silicified.
 Nummulitic structure faintly visible over whole field.
 A marginal cord with septa curves upward obliquely in projection from left of center of lower edge of photo to right of center of upper edge.